rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

-### 2. Compiler Directives and Annotations
+### 2. Compiler directives and annotations

 1. __Changes made to import statements should be removed__
     Although removing changes involving import statements might create new warnings of `unused import statements`, import statements would not communicate anything about the bug or the bug fix since they would only be necessary to support functions.
 It is also worth noting that these import statements could be completely removed by using the fully qualified function names.

 2. __Changes made to @override statements can be removed under some circumstances__
-    In Java, `@override` notation forces compiler to double-check if such method is overriding the method in superclass(this operation is often used to check typos in method signatures and return types).
+    In Java, the `@override` annotation forces the compiler to double-check if the annotated method is overriding a method in the superclass (this operation is often used to check typos in method signatures and return types).
 Therefore, merely adding @override statements to existing methods is not a functional change.
-However, if `@override` notation comes along with a new or modified method in fixed version, we can keep the addition so it is more obvious to researchers that a method is overriden.
+However, if the `@override` annotation comes along with a new or modified method in fixed version, we can keep the addition.

-    1. if `@override` is added to a pre-existing method and there are no changes made to that specific method in fixed version, remove the change from patch.
+    1. If `@override` is added to a pre-existing method and there are no changes made to that specific method in fixed version, remove the change from patch.

-        * Example: the change of override notation in this case should be removed.
+        * Example: The change of override annotation in this case should be removed.
         Non-minimized:
             ```diff
             -      @override